jacobhargraves/jacobhargraves/README.md

 - :computer: Full-Stack Web Developer with a passion for the health and fitness industry.
 I have a Bachelor's Degree in Exercise Physiology :muscle:
 - :boom: I am currently working on an application that integrates AI into an online health portal allowing physical therapists to give more timely assessments and recover plans.
 Check it out here: https://github.com/jacobhargraves/pt-new-patient-diagnosis-portal
 - :seedling: I'm currently learning React for JavaScript
-- :mailbox: Reach out to me on LinkedIn! https://www.linkedin.com/in/jacob-hargraves/
+- :mailbox: Reach out to me on LinkedIn! <a href="https://www.linkedin.com/in/jacob-hargraves">Let's connect!</a>
 - :mount_fuji: In my freetime you can find me rock climbing, hiking, exercising, or hanging out with my family!

 ## Languages and Technologies